B-U-I-L-T-UIUC/BUILT-Website/README.md

  3. JavaScript
  3. CSS

- In the feature we will most likely use Microsoft Azure for their cloud computing services and hosting capabilities.
+ In the future we will most likely use Microsoft Azure for their cloud computing services and hosting capabilities.

 ## Best Practices